 What documents are required to apply for a Work Permit Vietnam?

-- Legalized copy of your passport
+- Copy of passport

 Procedure for consular legalization of foreign document used in Vietnam

-Step 1: Notarization
+Step 1: Prepare the documents

 Step 4: Translation into Vietnamese